PrabhaCodz/E-Commerce/README.md

  To Run The Project :

-Clone the Repository : git clone https://github.com/PrabhaCodz/ E-Commerce
+Clone the Repository : git clone https://github.com/PrabhaCodz/E-Commerce